-In my endeavor to fight for these principles, beyond this blog, I have long had a weekly newspaper column entitled, 'Christianity and Society,' that appears in the 'Sacramento Valley Mirror.'
+In my endeavor to fight for these principles, I have a blog entitled, "A Christian Voice For Lesbian, Gay, Bisexual, And Transgender Rights," located at www.christianlgbtrights.org; I have long had a weekly newspaper column entitled, 'Christianity and Society,' that appears in the 'Sacramento Valley Mirror.'

 So many professing Christians seem to misunderstand Jesus' call to His disciples to love others.
 Many think that they show love by keeping a peaceful attitude in all circumstances and not ever confronting those who hurt others, even those who hurt others in God's name.